 According to Clio’s 2017 Legal Trends Report, 59% of lawyers regularly deal with late payments.
 Worse, on average, lawyers are only getting paid for 86% of the hours they bill to clients.
 With very real business-related expenses like employee salaries, rent, and office utility payments, most attorneys can’t afford to wait to get paid long after they expect to—if they get paid at all!
 This is especially true for attorneys who are fresh out of law school or who have left a previous practice to go out on their own for the first time.

-The good news is that with better billing practices at your law firm, getting paid (and getting paid on time) is achievable.
-Rather than hoping your clients pay on time, you can make simple adjustments to your timekeeping and billing habits to significantly increase the likelihood that your clients pay you.
+The good news is that with better collections practices at your law firm, getting paid (and getting paid on time) is achievable.
+Rather than hoping your clients pay on time, you can make simple adjustments to your timekeeping and invoicing habits to significantly increase the likelihood that your clients pay you.

 1. Improve your timekeeping and recordkeeping

-Improving billing and collections in your firm starts long before you ever send an invoice to your client.
+Improving collections at your law firm starts long before you ever send an invoice to your client.
 One of the most important ways to improve cash flow is to implement diligent timekeeping and recordkeeping habits in your practice.
 After all, how can you collect on time billed if you haven’t tracked it in the first place?
 Here are a few tactics for recording more of your time.

 Take notes on what you’re doing